The cost of cloud computing and ways to save

 With the promise of reduced IT costs and improved automation, flexibility, and efficiency, moving to the cloud may seem like a no-brainer.
 However, migrating to the cloud does pose financial risks, and many businesses wonder exactly how much they will have to invest and whether the switch is worth it.

-Part of the cause for concern is the shift from a fixed cost operating model to a variable cost model.
+Part of the cause for concern is the shift from a fixed-cost operating model to a variable-cost model.
 On-premise computing gives businesses the (perceived) security of a fixed financial investment.
 They know how much money they will spend on computing month to month with a high degree of certainty.

 Moving to the cloud removes some of this certainty because it allows organizations to pay only for what they use.
-Since their cloud computing needs will vary, their cloud costs may vary too.
+Since their cloud computing needs will vary, their cloud computing costs may vary too.

 Although cloud computing can help companies save more money over time, trying to predict and compare the variable costs of cloud computing to the fixed costs of on-premise computing leads to uncertainty about true cost savings.